Your future career

 As part of our undergraduate degrees we also offer amazing field trips.
 All this gives you real-world research experience before you graduate.

-Dr Mika Peck, Senior Lecturer in Biology, is looking at social injustice brought about by environmental change, and empowering people to engage with policy-makers.
+Dr Mika Peck, Professor in Biology, is looking at social injustice brought about by environmental change, and empowering people to engage with policy-makers.

 [Music starts – light pop – no vocals]